carlojacob/ohPoo/README.md

 ## Future Work
 1. Update "Back" button title to "Home" on Timer screen.
-1. Add slowly filling image for duration of timer.
 1. Allow initial timer arc to show a small white section at the top.
 1. Settings additions:
     1. Manually start timer on Timer screen.